seleshi27/simple_shell/README.md

-Project to be done in teams of 2 people (your team: Seleshi Geberesellassie, QUDUS AMIDU) 0x16.
+Project to be done in teams of 2 people (your team: Seleshi Geberesellassie, QUDUS AMIDU).
+Project involves shell user-defined interfae.
+0x16.
 C - Simple Shell
 List of allowed functions and system calls access (man 2 access)